PhilipK/devblog/content/robotcards/week1.md

 ## Next Week

 During play testing I found that the game was pretty hard, the way I have implemented the player registers, each card has a priorty, that is pretty hard to keep track of.
-Next week I will focus on getting the game easier to play, and handling the randomness of the cards by giving you more overview and control of the game.
+Maybe i will just let each unit have a priority instead, or atleast make it clearer what is going to happen.
+Next week I will focus on getting the game easier to play, because it is needed to handle  randomness of the cards you are given.